aashish2998/LangchainMultiAgentResearchSystem_Project/README.md

 # 🔬 ResearchMind AI — LangChain Multi-Agent Research System

-A production-ready **multi-agent AI pipeline** built with LangChain and LangGraph that automates end-to-end research on any topic.
+A production-ready **multi-agent AI pipeline** built with LangChain that automates end-to-end research on any topic.
 Just enter a topic — the system searches the web, scrapes relevant sources, writes a structured report, and critiques it, all autonomously.

 ---